Introduction: A Summary of the Clark and Lewandowski Family DNA Evidence

 August and Minnie are buried together in Woodmere Cemetery.
 August had children with Wilhelmina born in Germany and Canada, and children with Herminia born in the United States, with many living descendants confirmed by DNA analyses.

-• Augusta Dorothea Lewandowski (1845-1922) was born on July 2, 1845 in West Prussia.
-Although we have found no baptism record for her to prove it, she was probably born in the village of Ilawa u Rodowo where her family generally lived.
+Augusta Dorothea Lewandowski (1845-1922) was born on July 2, 1845 in West Prussia.
+Although we have found no baptism record to prove it, she was probably born in the area of Rohdau (Rodowo), West Prussia, Germany, where her family generally lived.
 Her father's name appears on her marriage record, and her death certificate names her parents as John Lewandowsky and Anna Kuglean.
 She married Gottfried Neumann (1846-1902) on Dec.
 1, 1868 in Riesenburg (Prabuty), West Prussia.
 They subsequently immigrated with at least two children about 1884 to Detroit, Michigan, where they may have been the last members of the extended Lewandowski family to arrive.
 Gottfried found employment in the factories on the west side, out beyond the city limits, and they settled in southwest Detroit, near Augusta's parents and siblings in the Michigan Avenue area.
 He later worked as a laborer, and eventually a teamster for Andrew Lonyo's brickyard, where he ended up working for perhaps 16 years.
 He died in 1902, after which Augusta married Carl Goetzke (1850-1916) on Oct.
 10, 1908 in Detroit.
 Augusta died on Aug.
 16, 1922 in Detroit, and she is buried there with Gottfried in Woodmere Cemetery.
 Augusta and Gottfried had several children born in both Germany and the United States, with the 1900 U.S. Census reporting that a total of 10 children were born to the couple, with only 5 children still alive at the time of the census.
 Today, there are many living descendants confirmed by DNA analyses.

-• Friedrich "Frederick" Gottfried Lewandowski (1848-1911) was born on Aug.
-19, 1848, probably in the village of Ilawa u Rodowo in West Prussia, Germany, as he was baptized there on Aug.
-7, 1848 in the local Lutheran church.
-His baptism record lists his parents as Johann and Anna Levandowski, neither parent appears on his marriage record, and his death certificate names his parents simpy as Lewendowsky and Kaplin.
-He married Gottliebe Borutzki (1846-1932) on Nov.
-17, 1872 in Niederzehren (Czarne Dolne), which is a village about 9 miles southwest of Reisenburg (Prabuty).
-They subsequently immigrated to Detroit Michigan, with Gottliebe and three children departing from Bremen, Germany on the S.S.
-America, and arriving on Dec 2, 1882 in Baltimore, Maryland.
-Frederick most likely arrived on his own on an earlier ship.
-He found employment in the factories on the west side, out beyond the city limits, and they settled initially in southwest Detroit, near Frederick's parents and siblings in the Michigan Avenue area.
-He eventually ended up as a carpenter making railroad cars for the Michigan Car Company, and moved at some point to "old Germantown", on the east side of Detroit, several miles from where his brothers and sisters lived in what could be called "new Germantown".
-Frederick died on June 4, 1911 in Detroit, and he is buried there Gottfried Lewandowski with Gottliebe in Trinity Cemetery, whereas his parents, brothers and sisters are all buried at Woodmere.
-Frederick and had children born in Germany and the United States, with some descendants, but we know of no living descendants who have had DNA analyses done to confirm family relationships.
+Frederick immigrated after his marriage to Detroit, Michigan, where he was joined at some point by Gottliebe and their three children.
+Although we have no arrival record for Frederick, we assume that he arrived on his own on an earlier ship and found work, before bringing out his family.
+We do know that Gottliebe and the children departed from Bremen, Germany on the S.S.
+America, and arrived on Dec 2, 1882 in Baltimore, Maryland.
+Frederick ended up working in the factories on the west side of Detroit, out beyond the city limits.
+He settled his family initially in southwest Detroit, near his parents and siblings in the Michigan Avenue area.
+Later he worked as a carpenter making railroad cars for the Michigan Car Company, and moved his family out to "old Germantown", on the east side of Detroit, several miles from "new Germantown", where his brothers and sisters lived.
+Frederick died on June 4, 1911 in Detroit, and he is buried there with Gottliebe in Trinity Cemetery, whereas his parents, brothers and sisters are all buried at Woodmere.
+Frederick and Gottliebe had children born both in Germany and the United States, with some descendants, but we know of no living descendants who have had DNA analyses done to confirm family relationships.

-• Ferdinand Gustav Lewandowski (1856-1926) was born on June 19, 1856, probably in the village of Ilawa u Rodowo in West Prussia, Germany, as he was baptized there on June 29, 1856 in the local Lutheran church.
+Ferdinand Gustav Lewandowski (1856-1926) was born on June 19, 1856, probably in the Rohdau (Rodowo) area of West Prussia, Germany, as he was baptized there on June 29, 1856 in the local Lutheran church of Gross Rohdau.
 His baptism record lists his parents as Johann and Anna Lewandowski, the record for his marriage to his second wife lists his parents as Johann Lewandowske and Ann Kuglin, and his death certificate does not name either parent.
 He immigrated as a single young man about 1881 or earlier to Detroit, Michigan, and he might be the Ferd Lewandowski who departed from Bremen, Germany on the S.S.
 Hermann, and arrived on Feb.
 4, 1881 in Baltimore, Maryland.
 However, this is not confirmed.
 His married his cousin Marie Kuglin (1861-1908) on Nov.
 6, 1881 at St. John's Lutheran Church (Historic Trinity Church) in Detroit, and they had several children.
 Ferdinand found employment in the factories on the west side, out beyond the city limits, and he and Marie settled in southwest Detroit, near August's parents and siblings in the Michigan Avenue area.
 After Marie died, he married his second wife Anna Maria Reh (1853-1916), the widow of Fred Bauschke (1846-1889) and later Arthur Steinke (1851-1899) on July 17, 1909 in Detroit, with Ferdinand's sister Maria Bressman, and her husband Leopold as witnesses.
 Ferdinand died on June 7, 1926 in Detroit, and he is buried there with Marie and Anna in Woodmere Cemetery.
 Ferdinand and his first wife Marie had several children born in Detroit, with many living descendants confirmed by DNA analyses to confirm family relationships.

-• William "Wilhelm" Lewandowski (1859-1919), who follows.
+William "Wilhelm" Lewandowski (1859-1919), who follows.

-• Madge Lewandowski (?-1889?) is assumed to be a younger daughter of Johann Lewandowski and Anna Kuglin, probably born in the late 1850s or early 1860s in that part of West Prussia that today is in Poland.
+Madge Lewandowski (?-1889?) is assumed to be a younger daughter of Johann Lewandowski and Anna Kuglin, probably born in the late 1850s or early 1860s in that part of West Prussia that today is in Poland.
 Her first name is known only from the Michigan Census of WWI Veterans, compiled in 1923 by the Daughters of the American Revolution.
 This document names a woman named Madge as the mother of James F. Clark, Sr. (1889-1942), the WWI soldier, and James is known from DNA evidence to be the son of a daughter of Johann and Anna Lewandowski.
 Madge is assumed to be this Lewandowski daughter.
 A man named James R. Clark, who is named in this same census, is believed to be the father of Madge's son, the aforementioned James F. Clark (b.
 1889).

 The 1923 marriage certificate for James F. Clark, the WWI veteran, lists his parent's names, which are names that he must have provided when he filled out the paperwork to obtain a marriage license.
 This certificate lists his father as James Frederick Clark, who is no doubt the same man as the James R. Clark in the WWI Veteran's Census.
 However, his mother is shown on the marriage license as Carrie Finnegan, which contradicts the WWI census.
 A possible explanation for this is that Madge Lewandowski is the biologic mother of James F. Clark the veteran, and that she died when her son was very young, say in 1889 or so, just after his birth.
 If so, then Carrie Finnegan, a woman of Irish extraction, may be the first step mother of James, and this woman subsequently raised him, until her own premature death when James was six or so years old, and became an orphan.
 He was then taken in by his aunt and uncle William and Anna Lewandowski, and Anna became his second stepmother.